thenewobjective/thenewobjective.github.io/content/software-systems-engineering/branching-strategies.md

 When interpreted as a methodology, DevOps is also a good fit for this strategy due to its emphasis on automation and short feedback loops.

-::content-figure{src="https://mermaid.ink/img/pako:eNqdkLFOwzAURX8lurOJ4rqpa89FTEzdkJdHbBKrdRwZB7VE-XfSoLKxdHtXOufq6U5oonXQaH1-STR0Jpm-KJoYgs__3UWmVhcGX7ysyuqJzkNHBg-Y7y4_JBqAIbgUyNvl9-nGGeTOBWdwwyyl01Lczws3Dpaye7Y-xwT9QedPx0Bjjsdr30DnNLo7dPDUJgp_lFul19-F1qEYBurfYgx3cYnQEy7Qqi6VEvWWc6VqwaViuEILocrdlsv9Xu4qKeqNnBm-1wI-_wBqwnrU?type=png" alt="Single Branch with release version tags"}
-Single Branch with release version tags
+::prose-figure{src="https://mermaid.ink/img/pako:eNqdkLFOwzAURX8lurOJ4rqpa89FTEzdkJdHbBKrdRwZB7VE-XfSoLKxdHtXOufq6U5oonXQaH1-STR0Jpm-KJoYgs__3UWmVhcGX7ysyuqJzkNHBg-Y7y4_JBqAIbgUyNvl9-nGGeTOBWdwwyyl01Lczws3Dpaye7Y-xwT9QedPx0Bjjsdr30DnNLo7dPDUJgp_lFul19-F1qEYBurfYgx3cYnQEy7Qqi6VEvWWc6VqwaViuEILocrdlsv9Xu4qKeqNnBm-1wI-_wBqwnrU?type=png" alt="Single Branch with release version tags" caption="Single Branch with release version tags"}
 ::

 Release management is straightforward with this strategy.
 You could simply deploy the latest commit to production,